yonifra/aoc2024/README.md

-# Advent of Code Typescript Starter
+# Advent of Code 2024

-A template for [Advent of Code](https://adventofcode.com) written in Typescript with Node.
+Code solutions for [Advent of Code 2024](https://adventofcode.com) written in Typescript with Node.

 ## Usage